 Fabulously Festive Women’s Fiction Books for Christmas Reading

 Christmas at Tiffany’s by Karen Swan

-I absolutely loved this book and it was my first from this author.
+I absolutely loved Christmas at Tiffany’s and it was my first from author Karen Swan.
 Even though it was a hefty read at over 500 pages, it was easy going and I just kept wanting to read on.